 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.

 Exness uses a "mid-price stop-out" mechanism, which means that even if your margin balance reaches zero, a stop-out may not be triggered immediately.
-This is a unique feature of Exness: when market volatility causes the margin maintenance ratio to approach 0% and a stop-out (forced liquidation) appears imminent, the system halves the spread to make it less likely for a forced liquidation to occur.
+This is a unique feature of Exness: when market volatility causes your margin maintenance ratio to approach 0% and a stop-out (forced liquidation) appears imminent, the system halves the spread to make it less likely for a forced liquidation to occur.

-Please note that while Exness’s zero-cut system is triggered when your account balance goes negative, it will not be executed if there are any open positions remaining in that account.
+Please note that while Exness’s Zero Cut system is triggered when your account balance goes negative, it will not be executed if there are any open positions remaining in the account.
 At Exness, if the market experiences a sharp rise or fall, you may end up with a negative balance at the point when a stop-out is executed.
 If you hold multiple positions, stop-outs will be executed in order of the highest profit margin until the maintenance margin ratio exceeds 0%.For example, if you hold three positions and the margin maintenance ratio exceeds 0% after the two positions with the highest profit margins are liquidated, the third position will not be liquidated, and you may continue trading.
-However, in this case, even if you have a negative balance, the zero-cut will not be executed unless you close the third position.
+However, in this case, even if you have a negative balance, zero cut will not be executed unless you close the third position.
 Please be aware of this if you are trading multiple positions.
 If you wish to have your negative balance covered by Exness, please close all open positions.

 Does Exness apply the zero-cut system to hedging trades across multiple accounts?